scottie-l/reading-notes/reading-notes-301/class-12.md

 5. 400’s = Client error codes.
 Invalid requests from client sent to server.

-6. 500’s = Server erroe codes.
+6. 500’s = Server error codes.
 Indicate a problem with the server side.

 7. What is a status code 202?
 Accepted.
 Often used with async function.

 8. What is a status code 308?
-Pemanent Redirect.
+Permanent Redirect.
 Tells them a new URL to go to.

 9. What code would you use if an update didn’t return data to a client?
 204.